akveo/ngx-admin/docs/contents/articles/013-create-new-page/index.md

   }
 }
 ```
-This will create a simple Angular 2 component, for more detail please check out [official Angular 2 documentation](https://angular.io/docs/ts/latest/guide/displaying-data.html).
+This will create a simple Angular 2 component.
+For more detail please check out [official Angular 2 documentation](https://angular.io/docs/ts/latest/guide/displaying-data.html).
 <br><br>

-4) Last thing we need to do is to define a Router configuration.
-Routes for pages are located inside of `src/app/pages/pages.routes.ts`.
+4) The last thing we need to do is to define a Router configuration.
+Routes for pages are located
+inside of `src/app/pages/pages.routing.ts`.
-Typically all pages are children for `/pages` routes and defined under `children` property of root `pages` route like this:
+Typically all pages are children of the `/pages` route and defined under the `children` property of the root `pages` route like this:

 ```javascript
 // imports here